2023-24 MAKALEI SEASON

 Makalei accepts youth paddlers in Grades 3 through 12.
 Based on canoe availability, we may need to limit the number of paddlers accepted to the Makalei program, so be sure to register early.

-On line registration will begin Monday, October 9, 2023.
-Practices will be Tuesdays and Thursdays from 3:30-5:15pm starting Thursday, November 2, 2023 at the Kailua Canoe Club paddling site.
+Online registration will begin Monday, October 21, 2024 at 8:00am.
+Practices will be Tuesdays and Thursdays from 3:30-5:15pm starting Thursday, November 5, 2024 at the Kailua Canoe Club paddling site.
 Races take place on Saturdays in December, January and February.
 Please be sure your youth paddler can make the commitment to this schedule prior to registering.

 If you have any questions, please email kccregistrar@gmail.com.